List target tool catalog

 - Use

-target_locatorto identify the target;target_kindis optional and is auto-inferred when omitted.
-Built-in target kinds arehostandmysql. - If multiple kinds match the same locator, the response is HTTP 200 with
+target_locatorto identify the target;target_kindis optional and is inferred from current target routing when omitted. - If multiple kinds match the same locator, the response is HTTP 200 with

 data.error.code = "ambiguous_target_kind"and atarget_kindslist — retry with an explicittarget_kind. - The catalog is a candidate capability view, not an execution guarantee.
 The target Agent may go offline between catalog and invoke, or local Agent policy may block individual tools at invoke time.